How to Find a Belgian Malinois Breeder…A Good One.

 Salt Lake City

-That vaccinations are needed to raise healthy dogs is a misconception.
-The truth to raising healthy dogs lies in being true to the dog’s biological nature by providing key nutrients, keeping parasites in check and eliminating ‘immune debilitating’ toxins from the dog’s environment.
+We approach dog health in a systematic manner.
+The truth to raising healthy dogs lies in being true to the dog’s biologic nature by providing key nutrients, keeping parasites in check and eliminating ‘immune debilitating’ toxins from the dog’s environment.
 The dog will naturally build immunity required against viruses, bacteria and other illnesses such as Parvo.
-A truly healthy dog doesn’t require vaccinations.
+A truly healthy dog doesn’t require most vaccinations.
 Read article ‘The Dangers of Vaccinations”

 What are the benefits of not vaccinating a puppy?